cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

   + [x] Storage Blob Data Reader role
   + [x] user delegation

-    > The Storage Blob Data Reader role uses Microsoft Entra to authenticate.
-User delegation SAS is a method that uses Microsoft Entra to generate a SAS.
-Both methods work whether the shared keys are allowed or prevented.
-Service SAS and account SAS use shared keys to generate.
+    > The Storage Blob Data Reader role uses Microsoft Entra to authenticate. <br> User delegation SAS is a method that uses Microsoft Entra to generate a SAS. <br> Both methods work whether the shared keys are allowed or prevented. <br> Service SAS and account SAS use shared keys to generate.
     {: .prompt-tip}

 49. You need to provide public anonymous access to a file in an Azure Storage account.
 The solution must follow the principle of least privilege.